LaurenzV/krilla/src/validation/PDF_A1.md

 6.5.2: krilla does not support any non-standard annotation types, nor `FileAttachment`, `Sound` or `Movie`. 🔵

 6.5.3:
-- krilla does not use the CA key of annotation dictionaries. 🔴
+- krilla never sets the CA key of annotation dictionaries. 🔵
 - krilla always sets the `F` flag for annotations. 🟢
-- krilla does not support text annotations. 🔴
+- krilla does not support text annotations. 🔵
-- krilla does not set the C key of annotations. 🔴
+- krilla does not set the C key of annotations. 🔵
 - krilla does never write an appearence dictionary. 🔵